833-IAM-TBLO

 FHA loans require owner occupancy.
 You must certify that you’ll live in the property as your primary residence year-round to secure financing.
 Conventional loans don’t require owner occupancy.

 All loans have loan limits, including FHA and conventional loans.
 This is one downside of the FHA loan.
 While they have flexible underwriting guidelines, they limit how much you may borrow.
-The FHA loan limits vary from $331,760 and $765,600.
-The exact amount varies by county as the FHA allows 115 percent of the average home price in the area.
+For 2026, FHA loan limits range from $524,225 (floor) to $1,209,750 (ceiling).
+The exact amount varies by county as the FHA allows 115 percent of the median home price in the area.

 Both FHA and conventional loans base your loan amount on your qualifying factors.
 The limits are the maximum amount you ‘may’ borrow, but you must prove you can afford and have the credit history to prove you can manage it.